Cultural references to donkeys: Colloquialisms, proverbs and insults

 Many cultures have colloquialisms and proverbs that include donkeys or asses.
 British phrases include "to talk the hind legs off a donkey", used to describe someone talking excessively and generally persuasively.
 Donkeys are the animals featured most often in Greek proverbs, including such statements of fatalistic resignation as "the donkey lets the rain soak him".
 The French philosopher Jean Buridan constructed the paradox called Buridan's ass, in which a donkey, placed exactly midway between water and food, would die of hunger and thirst because he could not find a reason to choose one of the options over the other, and so would never make a decision.
 Italy has several phrases regarding donkeys, including "put your money in the anus of a donkey and they'll call him sir" (meaning, if you're rich, you'll get respect) and "women, donkeys and goats all have heads" (meaning, women are as stubborn as donkeys and goats).
 The United States developed its own expressions, including "better a donkey that carries me than a horse that throws me", "a donkey looks beautiful to a donkey", and "a donkey is but a donkey though laden with gold", among others.
 From Afghanistan, the Pashto proverb "Even if a donkey goes to Mecca, he is still a donkey." refers to being the same no matter where the subject goes.
 In Ethiopia, there are many Amharic proverbs that demean donkeys, such as, "The heifer that spends time with a donkey learns to fart" (Bad company corrupts good morals).

+Insult

-The words "donkey" and "ass" (or translations thereof) have come to have derogatory or insulting meaning in several languages, and generally means someone who is obstinate, stupid or silly, In football, especially in the United Kingdom, a player who is considered unskilful is often dubbed a "donkey", and the term has a similar connotation in poker.
-In the US, the slang terms "dumbass" and "jackass" are used to refer to someone considered stupid.
+The words "donkey" and "ass" (or translations thereof) have come to have derogatory or insulting meaning in several languages, and generally means someone who is obstinate, stupid, or silly.
+This should not be confused with the other, etymologically unrelated, sense of the word ass (British English: arse), meaning buttocks, which may also be used in an insulting or vulgar manner.
+In football, especially in the United Kingdom, a player who is considered unskillful is often dubbed a "donkey", and the term has a similar connotation in poker.
+The slang term "jackass" is used to refer to someone considered stupid.
+"Dumbass" is used a similar way, but the ass in question in that phrase is thought to refer to buttocks instead.